Ivanovo State University of Chemistry and Technology: International activity

 The ISUCT handles foreign students since early 1950th due to either intergovernmental agreements or direct contracts.
 More than 4000 students study at the University.
 Number of foreign students is more than 200.
 Students from different countries studied at the university at different times.
-These are citizens of Angola, Belarus, China, Congo, Mongolia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan, Vietnam, etc. ISUCT is developing broad international contacts with universities and educational institutions of many countries of the world including Poland, Germany, Italy, Spain, China, Uzbekistan and others.
+ISUCT is developing broad international contacts with universities and educational institutions of many countries of the world including Poland, Germany, Italy, Spain, China, Uzbekistan and others.